 However, the Americo-Liberians believed that their community alone was capable of realizing this important vision for Liberia.
 This meant that the vast majority of the Liberian population felt that they were politically disenfranchised and economically disadvantaged.
 In the 19th century, these feelings led to a series of rebellions against the government, but these dissents were suppressed.
 Throughout the twentieth century, opposition to the government of the True Whig Party grew.
 In 1980 President William Tolbert, the last Americo-Liberian president to govern Liberia, was overthrown in a military coup d’etat.

 You are encouraged to find out more about contemporary Liberia by visiting the following web site.
 In addition to the information provided on this site please use some of the links to learn more about Liberia.
 For example, there are links to newspapers in Liberia.
 Reading stories and reports from these newspapers you can gain a perspective on how Liberians think about issues in their country, in Africa, and indeed in the United States.

 Please complete that following questions and activities.
-When you are finished, please place them in your Activity Journal.

 - Why do you think that West Africa was selected for Africans in the diaspora who wanted to return to Africa?
 Why not Central Africa, Southern Africa or East Africa?

 - Why did freed slaves in the U.S., Canada and Britain decide to return to Africa?

 - Why do you think that British called the capital of Sierra Leone, Freetown?
 Why did the founders of Liberia select this name for their new country?

 - What was the nature of the relationship between the Africans who returned to help found Liberia and Sierra Leone and the indigenous peoples of these areas?
 What reasons can you give for nature of these relationships?